To homepage

 Prof. Dr. Hasan Ozgur Ozdemir specializes in advanced neurosurgery techniques, including CyberKnife treatments, at Medical Park Antalya Hospital Complex.

-• Over _doctor_9311_years_ of experience in neurosurgery
+• Over 24 years of experience of experience in neurosurgery

 • Expert in endoscopic and minimally invasive brain and spine surgeries